-Our net tangible book value as of March 31, 2024 was approximately \$(2,994,256), or \$(0.05) per share of common stock.
-Net tangible book value per share represents our total tangible assets less total liabilities, divided by 63,984,567 shares of common stock outstanding as of June 7, 2024.
-After giving effect to the sales of shares in this offering at the public offering price of \$8.00 and after deducting estimated discounts, commissions and offering expenses, our adjusted net tangible book value as of June 7, 2024 would have been approximately \$71,205,624, or \$0.96 per share.
-This represents an immediate increase in the net tangible book value of \$1.01 per share to our existing stockholders and an immediate dilution (i.e., the difference between the public offering price and the adjusted net tangible book value after this offering) to new investors purchasing shares in this offering at a price of \$7.04 per share.
+Our pro forma net tangible book value as of December 31, 2023 was approximately \$, or \$ per share of common stock.
+Pro forma net tangible book value per share represents our total tangible assets less total liabilities, divided by the number of shares of our common stock that will be outstanding immediately prior to the closing of this offering.
+After giving effect to the sales of shares in this offering at an assumed public offering price of \$, and after deducting estimated discounts, commissions and offering expenses, our adjusted pro forma net tangible book value as of December 31, 2023 would have been approximately \$, or \$ per share.
+This represents an immediate increase in the net tangible book value of \$ per share to our existing stockholders and an immediate dilution (i.e., the difference between the offering price and the adjusted pro forma net tangible book value after this offering) to new investors purchasing shares in this offering at a price of \$ per share.
 The following table illustrates the per share dilution to new investors purchasing shares in this offering.

-Public offering price per share \$ 8.00 Net tangible book value per share as of March 31, 2024 \$ 0.05 Increase per share attributable to new investors in this offering \$ 1.01 Adjusted net tangible book value per share \$ 0.96 Dilution in adjusted net tangible book value per share to new investors in this offering \$ 7.04
+Assumed public offering price per share \$ Pro forma net tangible book value per share as of December 31, 2023 \$ Increase per share attributable to new investors in this offering Adjusted pro forma net tangible book value per share Dilution in adjusted pro forma net tangible book value per share to new investors in this offering \$

-If the underwriters exercise in full their option to purchase additional shares of common stock from us, the adjusted net tangible book value per share after giving effect to the offering and the use of proceeds therefrom would be \$1.09 per share.
-This represents an increase in adjusted net tangible book value of \$1.14 per share to existing stockholders and results in dilution in adjusted net tangible book value of \$6.91 per share to investors purchasing shares in this offering at the public offering price.
+If the underwriters exercise in full their options to purchase additional shares of common stock from us, the as-adjusted pro forma net tangible book value per share after giving effect to the offering and the use of proceeds therefrom would be \$ per share.
+This represents an increase in as-adjusted pro forma net tangible book value of \$ per share to existing stockholders and results in dilution in as-adjusted pro form net tangible book value of \$ per share to investors purchasing shares in this offering at the public offering price.

-The following table summarizes, on an as-adjusted basis as of June 7, 2024, the total number of shares of common stock owned by existing stockholders and to be owned by the new investors in this offering, the total consideration paid, and the average price per share paid by our existing stockholders and to be paid by the new investors in this offering at the public offering price of \$8.00, calculated before deducting discounts, commissions and offering expenses.
+The following table summarizes, on an as-adjusted pro forma basis as of December 31, 2023, the total number of shares of common stock owned by existing stockholders and to be owned by the new investors in this offering, the total consideration paid, and the average price per share paid by our existing stockholders and to be paid by the new investors in this offering at an assumed price of \$, calculated before deducting discounts, commissions and offering expenses.

-Shares acq uired Total consideration Average price per
+Shares acquired Total consideration Average price per

 Number Percent Amount Percent share

-Existing stockholders 63,984,567 86 %
+Existing stockholders % \$ % \$

-New investors in this offering 10,000,000 14 % \$ 80,000,000 100 % \$ 8.00
+New investors in this offering % \$ % \$

-Total 73,984,567 100 % \$ 80,000,000 100 %
+Total 100 % \$ 100 % \$

-If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of shares of our common stock held by existing stockholders as of March 31, 2024 would be 85% and the percentage of shares of our common stock held by new investors would be 15%.
+If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of shares of our common stock held by existing stockholders as of December 31, 2023 would be % and the percentage of shares of our common stock held by new investors would be %.